prostojs/parser/README.md

             context.addAbsorbs(innerNode, 'join')
         }
     })
-    // onBeforeChildParse hook triggers when parser
+    // onBeforeChildParse hook is triggered when parser
     // matched the child and is about to start parsing it.
     // The child context is already created.
     .onBeforeChildParse((childContext, { context, customData }) => {